sidprasad/DeathStarBench/mediaMicroservices/learning-workbook.md

    -    It's a good chance to learn how Kibana/Elasticsearch deals with JOINs.
        - https://stackoverflow.com/questions/22611049/join-query-in-elasticsearch
        - https://www.elastic.co/guide/en/elasticsearch/reference/current/joining-queries.html
+- [] Start playing with the fluentd configuration to tune log aggregation, make this look like a 'real' log aggregator.

 ## Concretely Generating Workloads